 Araya Rasdjarmrearnsook is one of Southeast Asia’s most respected and internationally active contemporary artists, and for the past 30 years, her video, installation, and graphic works have been regularly shown in institutions in her native Thailand and throughout the world.
-The first major survey of her work in the United States was recently on view at SculptureCenter in New York (2015), featuring an overview of her videos of the past 15 years alongside new sculptural works.
-She also recently presented a solo exhibition at Tyler Rollins Fine Art, Niranam (2015), which included a wide range of new works, encompassing video, installation, photography, and sculpture.
+She presented work at the Singapore Biennale (October 28, 2016 – February 26, 2017), and the first major survey of her work in the United States was organized at the SculptureCenter in New York (2015), featuring an overview of her videos of the past 15 years alongside new sculptural works.
+In 2017, she presented the solo exhibition Jaonua: The Nothingness & Sanook Dee Museum at Tyler Rollins Fine Art, which included a wide range of new works, encompassing video, installation, and photography.

 Born in Trad, Thailand, in 1957, Araya received fine art degrees from Silpakorn University in Bangkok in 1986 and from Hochschule für Bildende Künste Braunschweig in 1990 and 1994.
 Her etchings and aquatints of the late 1980s and early 1990s, with their ghost-like female figures in shadowy environments, set up themes – death, the body, and women’s experience – that would endure throughout her career.
 Feelings of loss and isolation, informed by the early death of her mother, and a heightened sensitivity to the strictures traditionally placed on women within Thai society, would increasingly find their expression in her work through the physicality of the body and the concreteness of sculptural installations, which by the early 1990s had become the primary focus of her work.
 Often incorporating semi-abstract, totemic female forms, natural materials, and haunting photographic imagery, all marked by a patina of age and wear, these installations confront us with the raw physicality of both life and death, charged with an almost animistic power that seems to channel powerful psychological states.
 These works were widely shown in such seminal exhibitions as the first Asia-Pacific Triennial in Brisbane, Australia (1993), and Traditions / Tensions: Contemporary Art in Asia, at Asia Society in New York (1996).
 Living with these often fragile, ephemeral sculptural works in her home, Araya began to examine more closely her relationship with “otherness,” with entities that were radically distinct from her, yet intimately linked by a commonality of experience, a participation in the basic cycles of nature, of life and death.
 By the late 1990s, this led her to bring rituals of the dead into her artistic practice, and to a shift to video work.
 In collaboration with the medical community, she began to film her own rituals for the dead at morgues, using corpses of individuals who died without family members to attend them.
 Incorporating her experience as a teacher (she remains an active member of an art school faculty), as well as her familiarity with Thai ritual practices, she created an extraordinary series of video works evoking the pedagogy of the classroom and the intimacy of private ceremonies, in which she attempts to connect the worlds of the living and the dead.
 The series was further developed in a residency at Artpace in San Antonio, Texas, in 1998, and had its culmination in a multi-channel video installation for the Thai Pavilion at the 2005 Venice Biennale.
 Videos such as The Class (2005) have since been widely exhibited at museums and biennials on four continents.